taligentx/dscKeybusInterface/README.md

 ```

 ## Wiring Notes
-* The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for both Arduino and esp8266.
-The esp32 requires lower voltage and uses different resistor values.
+* The DSC Keybus operates at ~12.6v, a pair of resistors per data line will bring this down to an appropriate voltage for each microcontroller.
-* Arduino: connect the DSC Yellow (Clock) line to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 and 3.
+    * Arduino: connect the DSC Yellow (Clock) line to a [hardware interrupt pin](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - for the Uno, these are pins 2 or 3.
 The DSC Green (Data) line can be connected to any of the remaining digital pins 2-12.
     * esp8266: connect the DSC lines to GPIO pins that are normally low to avoid putting spurious data on the Keybus: D1 (GPIO5), D2 (GPIO4) and D8 (GPIO15).
     * esp32: connect the DSC lines to GPIO pins that do not send signals at boot: 4, 13, 16-39.
-For virtual keypad, pins 34-39 are input only and cannot be used.
+For virtual keypad, use pins 4, 13, 16-33 - pins 34-39 are input only and cannot be used.
 * Virtual keypad uses an NPN transistor and a resistor to write to the Keybus.
 Most small signal NPN transistors should be suitable, for example:
   * 2N3904
   * BC547, BC548, BC549
   * That random NPN at the bottom of your parts bin (my choice)
+* Power:
+  * Arduino boards can be powered directly from the DSC panel
+  * esp8266/esp32 development boards should use a 5v voltage regulator:
+    - LM2596-based step-down buck converter modules are reasonably efficient and commonly available for under $1USD shipped (eBay, Aliexpress, etc).
+    - Mini360 step-down buck converter modules are also available but some versions run hot with an efficiency nearly as poor as linear regulators.
+    - Linear voltage regulators (LM7805, etc) will work but are inefficient and run hot - these may need a heatsink.
 * Connections should be soldered, breadboards can cause issues.

 ## Virtual keypad